 Your tires need to perform well and provide a safe grip in all situations.
 In order to achieve this, the tires require routine maintenance.
-How often do you service your tires and check them for problems?
-We have already covered the basics about tires, so this piece will go over warning signs that will tell you it’s time for a tire change.
+This piece will go over warning signs that will tell you it’s time for a tire change.
 So, how do you know when it is time to change the tires?

 1. Tread Depth